Fundamentals of Blockchain technology

 Individual transactions, after being validated, are collected to form a block, which must contain a maximum data limit according to the network protocol.

-This block includes a summary of all transactions, adding up their information into an ordered set that will be processed together by the network of nodes.
+This block includes a summary of all transactions, adding their information into an ordered set that will be processed together by the network of nodes.

-Chronological linking of blocks and chain maintenance
+Chronological link of blocks and chain maintenance